 Where no link is available, the story usually is available from NCCPR.

-- NEW: From NPR, a searing three-part series on what child protective services in South Dakota has done to the state’s Native American children.
+- From NPR, a searing three-part series on what child protective services in South Dakota has done to the state’s Native American children.

 - Parenting Under Scrutiny.
 From a New York Times blog, a remarkable essay on who really gets caught in the child protective services net, and why.

 - The New York Times examines the progress made in Florida by reforming child welfare to emphasize family preservation.

 - The transformation of child welfare in Maine is examined in this program from Maine Public Broadcasting.

 - The New York Times explores reefer madness at New York City’s child welfare agency – where families are traumatized and children sometimes taken away just because the parents possess small amounts of marijuana

 - Did the Philadelphia Inquirer’s coverage of child welfare in that city start a foster-care panic?
 Philadelphia’s alternative weekly, Citypaper, examines the issue in this cover story.

 - In contrast, in 2010, the competing Philadelphia Daily News showed the value of a two-newspaper town, repeatedly putting cases of wrongful removal on the front page.